DACA Recipients Look To Supreme Court For Hope

 "The Supreme Court has long recognized that there may be a line between prosecutorial discretion, not enforcing the law in every instance, and a complete suspension of the law," counters John Eastman, a constitutional law professor at Chapman University who has filed a brief siding with the Trump administration in the DACA case.

-Eastman maintains that DACA is different from other similar programs in prior administrations, citing DACA recipients' benefits — including work authorization, Social Security benefits, and tax credits on tax returns — as different from prior administrations.
+Eastman maintains that DACA is different from other, similar programs in prior administrations, citing DACA recipients' benefits — including work authorization, Social Security benefits and tax credits on tax returns — as different from prior administrations.

 Napolitano replies that granting temporary legal status to DACA recipients enables them to work, and when they work, they must pay into Social Security and pay taxes.

-Indeed, government statistics indicate that some 91% of DACA recipients have jobs, allowing them to support their families and generating, over a 1-year period, nearly $60 billion in federal tax revenue that the government stands to lose if the DACA program is abolished.
+Indeed, government statistics indicate that some 91% of DACA recipients have jobs, allowing them to support their families and generating, over a one-year period, nearly $60 billion in federal tax revenue that the government stands to lose if the DACA program is abolished.

 Is this illegally arbitrary?

 Napolitano is no longer DHS secretary.
 She is the president of the giant University of California system, including 1,700 students with DACA status.
-And in that capacity, she is challenging Trump's revocation of the DACA program as so arbitrary and unsupported by stated reasons and data, that the revocation is itself illegal.
+And in that capacity, she is challenging Trump's revocation of the DACA program as so arbitrary and unsupported by stated reasons and data that the revocation is itself illegal.

 "If they had done a full policy review and had set forth all their reasons and demonstrated that they had weighed the pros and cons and just came to a different conclusion, they might be able to prevail in this case," says Napolitano.
 "But they didn't do that.
 Instead they just simply issued basically a one-sentence order that said since DACA is illegal or was illegal, we're going to undo it."